Skip to Content

 It DOES takes extra time and effort to cook your feast without the aide of modern convenience foods.
 But with a little planning and prep it’s totally doable.
 Especially if you delegate some of the dishes to other family members.

-Here are some recipes and a timeline to help you host a real-food Thanksgiving!
+Here are some recipes and a timeline to help you host a from-scratch Thanksgiving!

 Learn to Cook a Pastured Turkey #Turkey | The Prairie Homestead:

-I have to admit, I’ve never attempted to cook the Thanksgiving turkey.
+I have to admit, cooking a Turkey is not my area of expertise.
 So here are some posts from fellow bloggers to help you roast a succulent bird:

 How to Cook a Pastured Turkey from Prairie Homestead (pictured above)